celo-org/docs/docs/cel2/l2-operator-guide.md

 - `l2-allocs` must be the path to the JSON file defining necessary state modifications that will be made during the full migration.
 This will be distributed by cLabs.
 - `outfile.rollup-config` is the path where you want the rollup-config.json file to be written by the migration script.
 You will need to pass this file when starting the L2 node.
 - `outfile.genesis` is the path where you want the `genesis.json` file to be written by the migration script.
 Any node wishing to snap sync on the L2 chain will need this file.
 - `migration-block-time` Should be the unix timestamp of the first L2 block produced by the sequencer (1727339320).
-Not including this flag will cause the L2 block hash to not match the one posted above, which will prevent your node from syncing.
+Not including this flag will cause the L2 block hash to not match the one posted below, which will prevent your node from syncing.

 :::danger
-Be sure to include the `--migration-block-time` flag when running the full migration, using the official timestamp posted above
+Be sure to include the `--migration-block-time` flag when running the full migration, using the official timestamp posted below
 :::

 Ensure the full migration script completes successfully (this should be clear from the logs).
-Make sure that the L2 block hash matches the one posted above.
 If it does not, please reach out for assistance.

 :::warning
 Please check in your migration logs that the resulting migration block must look like this for Alfajores: